 Cilantro from last year’s planting

-In the sport of gardening there are not a lot of fast and hard rules with the exception of plenty of water, sun and good healthy soil.
-Other than those 3 you can get away with almost anything.
+In the sport of gardening, there are not a lot of fast and hard rules.
+Plenty of water, sun, and good healthy soil are the three big players in a successful garden.

 Salad Must Haves👇

-Other Yummy Ideas to use Cilantro-Dill-Lemon Dressing with👇
+Other Yummy Ideas to use Cilantro Dill Vinaigrette Dressing

-This dressing would be amazing on a tacos or a taco salad!
+This dressing would be amazing on tacos or a taco salad!

 Combine all ingredients in a blender and blend till smooth.
 Add more or less of the lemon, vinegar, garlic and Mexican seasoning to taste.
 1/2 tsp of chili powder and cumin can replace Mexican seasoning.